GreptimeTeam/docs/docs/nightly/en/getting-started/quick-start.md

 This guide will walk you through creating a metric table and a log table, highlighting the core features of GreptimeDB.

 ## Connect to GreptimeDB

-If your GreptimeDB instance is running on` 127.0.0.1` with the default port `4000`, you can connect to it using either a MySQL or PostgreSQL client:
+If your GreptimeDB instance is running on `127.0.0.1` with the MySQL client default port `4002` or the PostgreSQL client default port `4003`, you can connect to it using the following commands:

 ```shell
 mysql -h 127.0.0.1 -P 4002